Palpatine: Concept and writing

 In Return of the Jedi, the initial conception of Palpatine as a weak, isolated figurehead was superseded by his depiction as a dictatorial ruler adept in the dark side of the Force.
 The Emperor was inspired by the villain Ming the Merciless from the Flash Gordon comic books.
-The characterization of Palpatine as a ruthless politician dismantling a democratic republic to achieve supreme power was in part inspired by the real-world examples of democratic backsliding during the rise and rule of Julius Caesar, Napoleon Bonaparte, Alberto Fujimori, Ferdinand Marcos Sr., and Adolf Hitler.
+The characterization of Palpatine as a ruthless politician dismantling a democratic republic to achieve supreme power was in part inspired by the real-world examples of democratic backsliding during the rise and rule of Julius Caesar, Napoleon Bonaparte, Alberto Fujimori, Ferdinand Marcos, and Adolf Hitler.
 Other elements of the character come from Richard Nixon.
 (Note: In his early drafts, Lucas used the plot point of a dictator staying in power with the support of the military.
 In his comment (made in the prequel trilogy era) Lucas attributed this to Nixon's supposed intention to defy the 22nd Amendment, but the president resigned in his second term.
 In the novelization of Attack of the Clones, it is noted that Palpatine had manipulated the law to stay in office as Supreme Chancellor for several years past his original term limit.)
 Lucas said that Nixon's presidency "got me to thinking historically about how do democracies get turned into dictatorships.
 Because the democracies aren't overthrown; they're given away."
 Lucas also said, "The whole point of the movies, the underlying element that makes the movies work, is that you, whether you go backwards or forwards, you start out in a democracy, and democracy turns into a dictatorship, and then the rebels make it back into a democracy."

 Palpatine was influenced by historical leaders such as (clockwise from top left) Julius Caesar, Napoleon Bonaparte, Adolf Hitler, and Richard Nixon.

 Lucas wanted to establish the Emperor as the true source of evil in Star Wars.
 Screenwriter Lawrence Kasdan noted, "My sense of the relationship between Darth Vader and the Emperor is that the Emperor is much more powerful ... and that Vader is very much intimidated by him.
 Vader has dignity, but the Emperor in Jedi really has all the power."
 He explained that the climax of the film is a confrontation between Vader and his master.
 In the first scene that shows the Emperor, he arrives at the Death Star and is greeted by a host of stormtroopers, technicians, and other personnel.
 Lucas states he wanted it to look like the military parades on "May Day in Russia."